munificent/game-programming-patterns/book/flyweight.markdown

     Pool</a> might be a helpful place to store them.

  *  When you're using the <a class="pattern" href="state.html">State</a>
-    pattern, you often have "state" objects that don't have any fields that are specific to the machine that the state is being used in.
+    pattern, you often have "state" objects that don't have any fields specific to the machine that the state is being used in.
 The state's identity and methods are enough to be useful.
 In that case, you can apply this pattern and reuse that same state instance in multiple state machines at the same time without any problems.